When stopped by police, some Virginia drivers, concerned about possible

 DUI/DWI charges, may consider refusing to take a Breathalyzer test; however,

-the decision to refuse a breath test can come with severe penalties.
+refuse a breath test can come with severe penalties.

 As a condition of driving in the state, Virginia law declares that drivers